woodstockcs/csp-class-docs/dna/command-line-arguments.md

 ```

 ### dna/repeat.py
-If you are feeling: {: .d-inline-block }
+If you are feeling:
+{: .d-inline-block }

+More Comfortable
-More Comfortable {: .label .label-yellow }
+{: .label .label-blue }
 ```python
 # Create a program that:
 # - Accept a word and number (e.g. "python repeat.py hello 3")